MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 # Using resettable statistics and leaderboards

-This tutorial provides a complete walkthrough of how to configure and manage statistics with versioning, which enables “resetting” of statistics, and by extension, leaderboards.
-In it, we’ll focus on how to use the Admin API methods for this, with additional info on using the Client and Server API methods to query the data, both for the current version as well as old ones.
-The goal is to provide you with a technical review of how resettable statistics work in PlayFab, and all the ways they can be used in your games.
+This tutorial provides a complete walk-through of how to configure and manage statistics with versioning - which enables “resetting” of statistics - and by extension, leaderboards.

+In it, we’ll focus on how to use the Admin API methods, with additional info on how to use the Client and Server API methods to query the data - both for the current version as well as old ones.

+Our goal is to provide you with a technical review of how re-settable statistics work in PlayFab, and all the ways they can be used in your games.

 ## Statistics and leaderboards

 First, it’s important to note that all statistics defined for a player in a game in PlayFab are part of a leaderboard.
-That is, defining a statistic inherently defines a leaderboard as well.
-They may not necessarily be visible to players, but they are there so that you can use them to get lists of players by a score you define, whether to find the top of all scores, the bottom, those centered around the current player, or those on a user’s friend list.
+So defining a statistic will always define a leaderboard as well.

+They may not necessarily be visible to players, but they are there.
+And you can use them to get lists of players by a score you define - whether to find the top of all scores, the bottom, those centered around the current player - or those on a user’s friend list.

 Many statistics in games are intended to be “lifetime” values, meaning that players continually update their scores, with old ones remaining until each player beats his own personal best.
-But for some player experiences, it’s important to be able to “wipe” the leaderboard from time to time, to encourage users to try to be the top ranked player for a given period, or to simply remove from the rankings players who haven’t been active in a while.
+But for some player experiences, it’s important to be able to “wipe” the leaderboard from time to time.

+This can be used to encourage users to try to be the top ranked player for a given period, or to simply remove from the rankings players who haven’t been active in a while.

 As this tutorial will discuss, statistics in PlayFab can be configured to reset on a pre-determined interval.
-This is useful not just for the scenarios described above, but also so that titles can have a distinct leaderboard of recent scores they can use for things like game challenges, where you want to let a player issue an invitation to a player of similar skill level.
-Setting a reset period means that the players returned in a call to [GetLeaderboardAroundCurrentUser](http://api.playfab.com/documentation/Client/method/GetLeaderboardAroundCurrentUser), for example, are those that have recently played the game, and who have scores similar to the local player.
+This is useful not just for the scenarios described above.
+It can also be used for titles that need to have a distinct leaderboard of recent scores, which can be used for things like game challenges, where you want to let a player issue an invitation to a player of similar skill level.

+Setting a reset period means that the players returned in a call to [GetLeaderboardAroundPlayer](xref:titleid.playfabapi.com.client.playerdatamanagement.getleaderboardaroundplayer), for example, are those that have recently played the game, and who have scores similar to the local player.

 It’s also possible to reset a statistic as a manual operation.
-This is a handy system for clearing out any data you have from your pre-launch tests or alpha/beta play, but it’s also useful for the worst-case scenario where a bug was introduced to the game code resulting in out-of-control scores.
+This is a handy system for clearing out any data you have from your pre-launch tests or alpha/beta play.
+It’s also useful for the worst-case scenario where a bug was introduced to the game code resulting in out-of-control scores.
 In each case, you need to have the ability to wipe the leaderboard clean, so that players feel like they have a fair chance to get on it.

-Note that “resetting” a statistic does not delete those values, as you will see below.
-On reset, statistics in PlayFab are versioned, making the new version authoritative while keeping previous versions for later analysis (and so that you can reward players based on their old scores).
+Note that resetting a statistic does not delete those values, as you will see below.
+On reset, statistics in PlayFab are *versioned*, making the new version authoritative while keeping previous versions for later analysis (and so that you can reward players based on their old scores).

 ## Configuring resettable statistics

-The reset period for statistics are configured via the Admin API set or the Game Manager, after which they can be updated and queried via the Game Manager, Server API, and Client API (though posting statistics from the client does require that the "allow client to post statistics" option be set in the game's Settings->API Features tab in the Game Manager).
-We’ll describe the API method for this here, though the parameters defined here are the same as those used in the Game Manager itself.
+The reset period for statistics are configured via the Admin API set or the Game Manager.
+Then they can be updated and queried via the Game Manager, Server API, and Client API (though posting statistics from the client does require that the "allow client to post statistics" option be set in the game's Settings->API Features tab in the Game Manager).

+We’ll describe the API method for this, though the parameters defined here are the same as those used in the Game Manager itself.

 To set up the statistics, you can use the Admin CreatePlayerStatisticDefinition method, and the UpdatePlayerStatisticDefinition method to make changes later.

 In both cases, there are only two parameters: